ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 ```
 {: .codeblock}

-To use the node-postgres driver, remove the `sslmode` parameter from the deployment's connection string.
-If not, this parameter overrides the ssl: {...} parameters, preventing the CA certificate from properly loading.
+To use the `node-postgres driver`, remove the `sslmode` parameter from the deployment's connection string.
+If not, this parameter overrides the `ssl: {...}` parameters, preventing the CA certificate from properly loading.
 {: .note}

 ## Driver TLS and self-signed certificate support